-Hylo Open Super 300: Satwik-Chirag, Malvika Bansod register comeback wins, Saina Nehwal bows out
+Hylo Open Super 300: Satwik-Chirag, Malvika, Srikanth register comeback wins, Treesa-Gayatri cruise

-Satwiksairaj Rankireddy and Chirag Shetty, Malvika Bansod registered three-game victories in the opening round of Hylo Open Super 300 event in Saarbrucken, Germany on Wednesday.
+Satwiksairaj Rankireddy and Chirag Shetty, Malvika Bansod, Srikanth Kidambi registered three-game victories after trailing in their respective opening round matches at the Hylo Open Super 300 event in Saarbrucken, Germany on Wednesday.

+In one of the most impressive results of the day, rising young duo of Gayatri Gopichand and Treesa Jolly defeated the European Championships silver medallists Isabel Lohau and Linda Efler of Germany.

+Also progressing into the next round were Aakarshi Kashyap, Krishna Prasad Garaga and Vishnuvardhan Goud Panjala.

 Men’s doubles pairing of Satwik-Chirag were two points away from an early exit but fought back to progress with a thrilling win, in a match that had some dramatic moments.
 Around the same time, Bansod also completed a fine fightback against a slightly higher-ranked player Clara Azurmendi from Spain.